How to get a library card

 How many times can I renew library material?

 Most material can be renewed twice, as long as no one else has requested it.

 How do I renew an item?

-As long as the item is not a DVD or Playaway View, and no one else has requested it, items may be renewed in person, over the phone or online from the library's catalog.
-The online catalog is accessed by clicking the link for the Online Card Catalog from the Library's website, www.pdcpubliclibrary.org
+You can renew an item online, in person, or over the phone!
+The online catalog is accessed by clicking the link for the Online Card Catalog from the Library's website, www.pdcpubliclibrary.org.

 Can I renew an item without my card?

 Yes, you can renew your items online, in person, or over the phone!